-Snedeker 1 stoke back after tying tourney record 10-under 60
+Snedeker’s 10-under 60 ties tourney record at Canadian Open

 Four Canadians were within four shots of the lead.
 Nick Taylor was tied with Snedeker for third after a second-round 65, good for 11 under.

-Webb Simpson was another stroke back at 10-under after a second-round 64.
+Webb Simpson was another stroke back at 10 under after a second-round 64.

-Rory McIlroy followed an opening-round 67 with a 4-under 66 and was tied with two others at 7 under.
+Rory McIlroy followed an opening-round 67 with a 66 and was tied with two others at 7 under.

-Brooks Koepka, fresh off his PGA Championship win, followed an opening round 70 with a 4-under 66 and was at 4 under heading into the weekend, along with defending tournament champion Dustin Johnson, the No. 2 players in the world, who followed a 1-over 71 with a 65.
+Brooks Koepka, fresh off his PGA Championship win, followed an opening round 70 with a 66 and was at 4 under heading into the weekend, along with defending tournament champion Dustin Johnson, who followed a 71 with a 65.

 No Canadian has won the national championship since Pat Fletcher in 1954 at Vancouver’s Point Grey Golf and Country Club.
-Ben Silverman moved up the leaderboard Friday with a 9-under 61, second only to Snedeker.
+Ben Silverman moved up the leaderboard Friday with a 61, second only to Snedeker.
 It also was a record for the best round by a Canadian at the championship.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports